mikegleen/modes/doc/source/configuration.rst

 ----------------

    This indicates the column in the CSV file containing the new location.
-You must include either this statement or a **value:** statement.
-If both are included then the new location will be taken from the field in the CSV file unless it is empty in which case the value from the **value:** statement will be used.
+You must include either this statement or a :ref:`value` statement.
+If both are included then the new location will be taken from the field in the CSV file unless it is empty in which case the value from the :ref:`value` statement will be used.

-   If there is no **value:** statement, an empty field in the CSV file is an error.
+   If there is no :ref:`value` statement, an empty field in the CSV file is an error.

 .. _location_title: